palomachain/palomaswap-amm/contracts/pair/README.md

 When providing liquidity from a smart contract, the most important thing to keep in mind is that the amount of tokens deposited into a pool and the amount of tokens withdrawn later from the pool will most likely not be the same.
 This is because of the way constant product pools work where, as the token prices in the pool change, so do the respective token amounts that a LP can withdraw.

-As an example, let's say the global ratio between two tokens x:y is 10:2 (i.e. 1 x = 0.2 y), but the current ratio between the tokens in an Astroport pair is 5:2 (1 x = 0.4 y).
-Let's also say that someone may decide to LP in the x:y Astroport pool at the current 5:2 ratio.
-As the Astroport pool gets arbitraged to the global ratio, the amount of x & y tokens that the LP can withdraw changes because the total amounts of x & y tokens in the pool also change.
+As an example, let's say the global ratio between two tokens x:y is 10:2 (i.e. 1 x = 0.2 y), but the current ratio between the tokens in an Paloma pair is 5:2 (1 x = 0.4 y).
+Let's also say that someone may decide to LP in the x:y Paloma pool at the current 5:2 ratio.
+As the Paloma pool gets arbitraged to the global ratio, the amount of x & y tokens that the LP can withdraw changes because the total amounts of x & y tokens in the pool also change.

 > Note that before executing the `provide_liqudity` operation, a user must allow the pool contract to take tokens from their wallet